Highway 287 Flood Mitigation Project

 With a bridge 4' higher, I see the water going around to the south and north anyway.
 Meanwhile I see Highway 34 flooded with rush hour traffic morning and evenings.
 We have Wilson, Taft, 287 four laned on the west, but Boise is four laned only to the Farmer's Canal.
 Why not spend the money to stop the flood of rush hour traffic.
 Build a four lane bridge on the Farmer's Canal and a bridge south over the Thompson River to open up a north/south four lane road on the east side of town to Highway 402.
 Then aggressively work with the county to four lane Highway 402 from 287 to I25, because at present there are no plans to widen Highway 402 for at least the next 20 years.
 Let's get serious about these projects for the resident's best interest.
 The city put in the existing 287 bridge not all that long ago; why didn't they think of raising it then?
 Loveland residents would benefit from water mitigation if the moneys were put into Boise and 402, rather than 287 and a scenic view as one comes into Loveland down Derby Hill.

-Roy asked 10 months ago
+Roy asked about 2 years ago

 Hello!
 Thank you for your comment.
 The Highway 287 Flood Mitigation Project is a comprehensive river corridor project that ties into the "A Better Big T" Master Plan.
 The master plan addresses the most critical issues by improving areas of the river along U.S. Highway 287 and determining the impacts of Loveland's floodplains.
 The Highway 287 Flood Mitigation Project will focus on on the Highway 287 bridge, but the entire project area extends from Railroad Avenue on the west to about Saint Louis Avenue on the east.
 Along Highway 287, the project area extends about 1,000 feet to the north and south of the river.